framely/community/docs/reference/providers/postgrest.md

 ![data management](/images/provider/postgrest/data-management.png)
 :::

 You can use **Storage Annotations** to declare constraints which are used to specify rules for the data in a table.
 This ensures the accuracy and reliability of the data in the table.
-Constraints can be column level or table level, therefore, storage annotations can be slot level or frame level.
-Slot level apply to a column, and frame level apply to the whole table.
+Constraints can be column level or table level, therefore, storage annotations can be slot level or type level.
+Slot level apply to a column, and type level apply to the whole table.

 If the table needs to be accessed by the operation team on the admin interface, you can also specify it through **Backoffice Annotations**.